 Use different coloured containers with different textures for the complete visual effect.

-You can also visit a local hardware or garden store to pick up some pots, bushel baskets and planter boxes if you want traditional or modern container garden.
+You can also visit a local hardware or garden store to pick up some pots, bushel baskets, and planter boxes if you want a traditional or modern container garden.